jessepav/lacygoill-wiki-backup/vim/vim9.md

         let divider = 3
         echo 1 / divider
     elseif a:arg == 2
-        let divider = 'string'
+        let divider = []
         echo 1 / divider
     endif
 endfunction
 ```
 It's broken because of  the second `elseif` clause in the  `if` block, where the
-code tries to divide a number with a string.
+code tries to divide a number with a list.

 In legacy, no error is given when the function is defined.
 Worse, even after being called, you might still not get any error: